 But in any proof by contradiction, the presence of a contradiction only tells us that at least one of the prior assumptions is untenable.
-It does not tell us which one, or if there are more than one untenable assumption, or which one might be untenable.
+It does not tell us if there is more than one untenable assumption, or which one might be untenable.

-Arronson claims that “a statement that a particular computer program halts is ultimately just a statement about integers”.
+Aaronson claims that “a statement that a particular computer program halts is ultimately just a statement about integers ”.
 One presumes he means here that whether a computer stops on a particular program depends on a conditional, and all conditionals can be reduced to conditionals about numbers.
 So that means that for every conditional in a computer program, there is a corresponding statement about integers - and vice-versa.

 In any proof, if there is more than one assumption leading to a contradiction, then the contradiction only tells us that at least one assumption prior to that assumption is invalid.
 It does not show which assumption is invalid.
 Aaronson’s argument fails to show which of the prior assumptions was incorrect.
 Aaronson’s ‘proof’ is just one more claim of an incompleteness proof that is based on an unfounded assumption of self-reference; such claimed ‘proofs’ are regrettably common and are completely worthless; for once the self-reference is assumed, the remainder of the so-called ‘proof’ is a triviality.